Heinrich Hayek: Career

-Hayek published 17 papers between 1938 and 1945 and he noted in a 1940 manuscript that his studies of the interlobar septa of the lungs was best carried out on the lungs of young executed persons of which had been made available to him.
+Hayek published 17 papers between 1938 and 1945, and he noted in a 1940 manuscript that his studies of the interlobar septa of the lungs was best carried out on the lungs of young executed persons which had been made available to him.
 Nine of the 17 studies noted that the bodies used were of execution victims.
-The University of Würzburg received 910 bodies of which 120 came from well-known execution sites.
+The University of Würzburg received 910 bodies, of which 120 came from well-known execution sites.
 The anatomical institute received 80 bodies killed by carbon monoxide at a psychiatric institution under a program of euthanasia headed by Werner Heyde.
 According to the questionnaire that Hayek had to fill during denazification, Hayek had to take an oath of secrecy under a high-ranking SS officer regarding the origin of the bodies.
 Hayek made use of his network of connections to rehabilitate himself after the war.
 He became a non-tenured professor at the University of Würzburg in November 1947.

-In 1952 he moved to Vienna where he became a professor working until his death.
+In 1952, he moved to Vienna, where he became a professor working until his death.
 He also held the chair of histology and embryology in 1957 and served as dean of medicine in 1960–61.

+Death

+He died on 28 September 1969 in Vienna.